usama-365/hackipy/README.md

 > -h,--help        : Show help (Somewhat similar to this)

 #### 5) dns_spoofer.py
-Spoofs and manipulate the DNS responses to redirect the (victim) machine recieving the responses to where you want.
-Takes the target DNS (Specific DNS responses you want to manipulate for custom redirection) and spoof IP (IP of webserver/website which will be replaced in DNS response original IP to redirect the victim) as argument.
-Creates a queue where packets are stored and releases the packets matching the specific criteria after manipulation.
-Arguments can also be provided to spoof packets of your own machine (INPUT and OUTPUT chain) rather than the victim machine (FORWARD chain, victim packets flowing through your machine after you become MITM) and to totally block the packets.
-Usually used after becoming MITM by arp_spoofer.py and in paralell with packet_sniffer.py to sniff the interesting packets after redirecting the client to a not so secure webpage or website using DNS spoofing.
+Spoofs and manipulate the DNS responses to redirect the (victim) machine recieving the responses where you want.
+Takes the target DNS (meaning specific DNS responses you want to manipulate for custom redirection) and spoof IP (that can be IP of webserver/website which will be replaced in original DNS response to redirect the victim) as argument.
+Creates a queue where packets are stored and releases the packets after manipulation.
+Arguments can also be provided to spoof packets of your own machine (INPUT and OUTPUT chain) rather than the victim machine (FORWARD chain that includes victim packets flowing through your machine after you become MITM) and also to totally block the packets.
+Usually used after becoming MITM by arp_spoofer.py and in paralell with packet_sniffer.py to sniff the interesting packets after redirecting the victim to a not so secure webpage or website using DNS spoofing.
 ```bash
 ./dns_spoofer [arguments]
 ```